 Similarly, if your warrant was illegally executed (for example, the police arrested you outside of the permissible hours or didn't put you before a judge within the required timeframe), your case would not automatically be "thrown out".

-But, if your attorney could convince the judge that the officer's misconduct was unjust or prejudicial to your case, you would have leverage to negotiate a more favorable plea bargain.
+But, if your attorney could convince the judge that the officer's misconduct was unjust or prejudicial to your case, you would have the leverage to negotiate a more favorable plea bargain.

 The bottom line is this -- if you can get enough evidence excluded (even if the exclusion is only based on "technicalities"), your chances of having your charges reduced or dismissed increase dramatically.